POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/single_star.rst

   * - ``stripped_He``
     - The star has a stripped helium surface.
   * - ``accreted_He``
-    - The star has an accreted helium rich material on its surface.
+    - The star has accreted a helium rich layer on its surface.

 .. list-table:: Burning state
   :header-rows: 1